-Headed by Senior Investigator Yadong Huang, MD, PhD, the center provides crucial resources to develop repurposed drugs that target diseases of the central nervous system, the heart, and the immune system.
+Headed by Senior Investigator Yadong Huang, MD, PhD, the center provides crucial resources to repurpose drugs into treatments for diseases of the central nervous system, the heart, and the immune system.
 The center aims to accelerate the conversion of basic research findings into efficient clinical candidates and, ultimately, medical applications.